 The performance of the inversion methods under relatively large random errors was also tested.
-The relative standard deviation used in the above simulations, 3.7 %, was estimated according to laboratory experiments.
-The relative standard deviations of the recorded particle number concentration obtained from the atmospheric measurement were usually similar to the value obtained in the laboratory, indicating that the random errors were governed by instrumental factors.
+The relative standard deviation used in the above simulations, 3.7%, was estimated according to laboratory experiments.
+The relative standard deviations of the recorded particle number concentration obtained from the atmospheric measurement were usually similar to the value obtained in the laboratory, indicating the random errors were governed by instrumental factors.
 However, relatively large uncertainties in the recorded particle number concentrations were sometimes observed due to the unstable atmospheric aerosol source.
-Thus, we simulated the performance of the four inversion methods using a relative standard deviation of 10 %.
-It should be clarified that the value 10% only characterizes the random errors in the CPC since it was estimated using the data when the recorded particle number concentration did not vary with the saturator flow rate.
-Compared to the results in Fig. 7 simulated using the same aerosol size distribution, the uncertainties in the
+Thus, we simulated the performance of the four inversion methods using a relative standard deviation of 10%.
+It should be clarified that the value 10% only characterizes the random errors of the